RekhaSunil/CustomerAPI/README.md

 The Customer API is created with .Net Core Version 3.1

 Added Swagger in API.

-Using swagger methods, we can get the result of each methods clearly and easily.
+Using swagger methods, we can view the result of each methods clearly and easily.

 Added Authorization with UserName and Password in WebAPI.

+We need to pass the username and password to authorize.

+The username and password are given in service class.

-We need to authorize the methods by giving Username as 'admin' and password as 'admin'
+We have to give Username as 'admin' and password as 'admin'

+If we pass any values other than 'admin', we are not supposed to use the mehods.

 The result of the methods cannot be displaced without authorization.

+Before calling the mehods in Swagger, first we need to authorize.

+As given in the question, we need to create datatable to display the results.

-In the API, a datatable object is created with fields CustomerID, Transaction ID, Price, Purchase date.
+In the Web API, a datatable object is created with fields CustomerID, Transaction ID, Price, Purchase date.

+First we need to create the columns of the datatable and then add a set of values into it with the necessary fields.

-It will consists of different set of records with different Transaction IDs for different customers for an interval of 3 months.
+It will consists of different set of records with different Transaction IDs for each customers within an interval of 3 months.

 In the constructor of web API class, the methods for adding columns to the datatable and inserting values are given.